aruna09/calculator-behavior/Multiplication.md

 When: user enters more than one operator

-Then: display result with respect to the last operand
+Then: display result with the last operand

 Scenario: Capping the Decimal value